ying-li-python/de-crypted/README.md

 Hence, we propose a novel way to investigate cryptocurrency valuation by assessing any correlations of these cryptocurrencies at short term periods.

 ## De-crypted App
 A web application that allows users to explore trends and correlations between the exchange rates of several cryptocurrencies relative to bitcoin, including historical data, and the option to query a custom-built API live feed.
-Cryptocurrencies used: ETH (Ether), XRP (Ripple), LTC (litecoin), BCC (Bitcoin Cash),E OS (Eos), BNB (Binance Coin), and three minor cryptocurrencies.
+Cryptocurrencies used: ETH (Ether), XRP (Ripple), LTC (litecoin), BCC (Bitcoin Cash),EOS (Eos), BNB (Binance Coin), and three minor cryptocurrencies.

 [Live app](https://de-crypted.herokuapp.com/)